Bruno Oliveira (footballer, born 1993)

-Bruno Antunes de Oliveira (born 11 January 1993), known as Bruno Oliveira or simply Bruno, is a Brazilian footballer who plays for Madureira as a right back.
+Bruno Antunes de Oliveira (born 11 January 1993), known as Bruno Oliveira or simply Bruno, is a Brazilian professional footballer who plays for Madureira as a right-back.

 Career

 Born in Pindamonhangaba, Bruno Oliveira joined Palmeiras' youth setup in 2010, aged 17, after a short stint with Mirassol.
 On 25 November 2012 he played his first match as a professional, starting and playing the full 90 minutes in a 1–2 home loss against Atlético Goianiense for the Série A championship.

 On 4 October 2013, Bruno Oliveira signed a new four-year deal with Verdão.
 After being sparingly used, he joined Guarani on loan until the end of the year on 1 May of the following year.